jelizasilatei/Code_Challenge-week1/README.md

 ## Speed Detector
 This program is designed to take as input the speed of a car and determine the number of demerit points the driver should receive, based on the speed limit and the amount by which the speed exceeds the limit.

+## Net Salary Calculator
+This is a JavaScript program that calculates the net salary of an employee based on their basic salary, benefits, and deductions for NHIF and PAYE.

 # How to use
 1. Clone or download the repository.
-2. Open the marks.html file in your web browser.
+2. Open the index.html file in your web browser.
 3. The program will automatically load and be ready for use.

 4. For Student grade generator: